knt-zhang/webpage/README.md

 Download files.
-Open using any .html file using your browser.
+Open from any .html file using your browser.